Institute For Advanced Psychiatry

 Psychiatrist Diana Ghelber, MD, is dedicated to offering the most innovative and effective treatments, including ketamine infusion therapy.
-Dr. Ghelder uses ketamine to help patients find relief from treatment-resistant conditions like depression at the Institute for Advanced Psychiatry in Fort Worth, Texas.
-To find out if ketamine infusion therapy is right for you, call or book an appointment online today.
+Dr. Ghelder uses ketamine to help patients find relief from treatment-resistant conditions like depression at the Institute for Advanced Psychiatry in Fort Worth & Granbury, Texas.
+To find out if ketamine infusion therapy is right for you, call the Institute for Advanced Psychiatry.

 Ketamine is an anesthetic medication with a unique mechanism of action.
 Unlike other anesthetics, ketamine affects the glutamatergic system in your brain.
 This is the same part of your brain that’s involved in depression and chronic pain.